davibe/chef-bootstrap/README.md

 - when the process is up ("Successfully bound to port 4040"), stop it with `Ctrl-C`
 - start the `chef-server-webui` service: `sudo /etc/init.d/chef-server-webui start`

-The service should start now and log to `less /var/log/chef/server-webui.log`.
+The service should start now and log to `/var/log/chef/server-webui.log`.

-### chef-server-webui does not use the configured default admin password
+#### chef-server-webui does not use the configured default admin password

 It happens that the web UI does not use admin password configured in the `cloud-init` script ("chef", this will be written to `/etc/chef/webui.rb`), but the default "p@ssw0rd1".
 If you cannot login as admin/chef, try admin/p@ssw0rd1.

-### "Tampered with cookie" message when opening the chef web UI
+#### "Tampered with cookie" message when opening the chef web UI

 The chef web UI signs its cookies.
 When you create a completely new chef installation (e.g. by using this script), it will create a new session signing key.
 If you have visited a previous chef installation under the same URL (http://chef:4040/) before, your browser might still have cookies signed with the old key, which will lead to this message.
 As a workaround, delete those cookies from your browser cache.